h4ckyou/h4ckyou.github.io/posts/bof/posts/babyheap.md

 - Based on the `idx` received it checks if `ptr[idx].content` isn't null
 - Then it prints out the value stored in `ptr[idx].content`

-So based on this we can tell this would probably be used as a read primitive to get leaks!
+So based on this we can tell this would probably be used as a write primitive to get leaks!

 #### Exploitation